UniversalDependencies/docs/_el-dep/compound.md

 The two other compounding relations are:

 - [fixed]() for fixed grammaticized expressions with function words
-- [name]() for proper nouns constituted of multiple nominal elements
+- [flat]() for proper nouns constituted of multiple nominal elements